 Step 1: Let's make the barbecue spice rub!
 The rub is not only to add a little flavor into the ribs while they cook, but it primes the meat for the barbecue sauce.
 The most important flavors in this rub are salt and paprika.

-These spices blend in with the strawberry and green chile flavors in the barbecue sauce, which you will read about shortly!
+These spices blend in with the barbecue sauce's strawberry and green chile flavors, which you will read about shortly!
 In a small bowl, combine:

 - 2 teaspoons salt